hyperledger/fabric/docs/source/write_first_app.rst

 certificate for use by the application.
 These three credentials are then stored in the wallet, allowing us to act as an administrator for the CA.

-We will subsequently register and enroll a new application user which will be used by our application to interact with the blockchain.

 Let's enroll user ``admin``:

 .. code:: bash